School attendance and absence

 Taking holidays in term time

 From 1 September 2013, a change to government legislation means that schools are no longer allowed to authorise requests for children to be taken out of school for a holiday during term time unless there are exceptional circumstances.
 These circumstances will be determined by your child's headteacher, including the number of school days your child can be away from school if leave is granted.
 You must allow enough time for the headteacher to consider your request before leave is taken.
 It is possible that the headteacher may refuse permission.
-Parents can be given a penalty notice or prosecuted for periods of unauthorised holidays.
+Parents can be given a penalty notice or prosecution for periods of unauthorised holidays.

 Being late for school